 In 2019, enacting a presidential decision, France’s Prime Minister tasked an assembly of 150 randomly drawn citizens – the Citizens’ Convention for Climate (CCC) – with “defining structuring measures to achieve, in a spirit of social justice, a reduction of greenhouse gas emissions of at least 40% by 2030 compared to 1990.”
-Importantly, this was to be fulfilled through an “innovative procedure of co-construction.”
-How did this co-construction concept materialized in the design and proceedings of the CCC?
-What are the normative and practical implications?
+Importantly, this was to be fulfilled through an “innovative procedure of co-construction” involving a wide range of actors alongside the citizens.
+How did such an external input affect the citizens’ deliberation?
+What are the implications for political uptake among the broader public?
 To address these questions, we build on quantitative and qualitative data collected during our unique experience with participatory observation of the CCC.
-We document that (i) while the assembly was not in charge of setting the agenda, some participants managed to influence it, in particular by objecting any discussion about the carbon tax; (ii) experts, in particular legal ones, played an important role in shaping the assembly’s proposals; (iii) despite being encouraged to do so, the citizens voted against submitting most of their proposals to referendum.
-We conclude that the co-constructive approach to the CCC influenced the content of the proposals without undermining the citizens’ responsibility over them.
+We find that the approach to co-construction that prevailed throughout the CCC induced significant framing effects, yet remained flexible enough to preserve the citizens’ creativity and freedom of choice.
+While succeeding in creating consensus among citizens, the approach failed to generate significant support among the broader public.
+This could be addressed by providing more visibility ex ante on how the citizens’ proposals might be followed up on ex post.

 Contact for correspondence: giraudet@centre-cired.fr.